pokt-network/docs/paths/node-runner/zero-to-node/software-install.md

     ```bash
     cd ~
     ```
-2. Find the latest version of Go from https://golang.org/dl/ then download it with the following command:
+2. Find the latest version of Go from https://golang.org/dl/ then download it with the following command.
+(Make sure to change the link below to point to the correct version of Go.)
     ```bash
     wget https://dl.google.com/go/go1.17.7.linux-amd64.tar.gz
     ```

-    {% hint style="info" %}
-    Make sure to change the link to point to the latest version of Go you find at the above URL.
-    {% endhint %}
 3. Extract the archive:
     ```bash
     sudo tar -xvf go1.17.7.linux-amd64.tar.gz
     ```

-    {% hint style="info" %}
-    Make sure to change the command to point to the version of Go you downloaded in the previous step.
-    {% endhint %}
 4. Set permissions on the extracted files:
     ```bash
     sudo chown -R pocket ./go